pramsey/crunchyblog/glossary-1/index.md

 Every table is a relation.
 But not every relation is a table!

-Views are also relations.
+For example, views are also relations.

-So, really, are the results of queries.
+So, really, are the **results of queries**.
 A query result is a set of tuples, it is a relation!
 Even the intermediate steps in a query can be thought of as a relation.

 The result of joining two tables using a join condition?
 Also a relation!